 Coding 101 – Think of your code as a translator between English (or whatever language you speak) and Binary.
 If you can do this, it will suddenly become much easier to grasp the basics of what is coding.

 So, think about it this way: your machine only really speaks Binary, but it understands different coding languages.
-In the same way, you only really speak your native language, but you understand the same coding languages (if you are a programmer at least!).
+In the same way, you only really speak your native language, but you understand the same coding languages (if you at least have the basics of some, of course).

 The fact that both you and your computer share a common understanding of programming languages means that you can communicate with each other – just like you did when you clicked to come to this article!